louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Non-specific morphologies

 Outside of the 10 core diagnoses discussed above, there exist other potential non-specific presentations that occur at higher frequencies.
 These non-specific presentations require an evaluation as described above in order to come to a core diagnosis, when possible.
 When a core diagnosis is not reachable, workup may at least reveal new data that will allow for more targeted therapy in addition to severity grading (online supplemental table S23).
-The non-specific morphologies include hyperkeratotic papules and plaques, isolated mucositis, or the previously often diagnosed ‘maculopapular rash.’
-Importantly, we would encourage clinicians to avoid making a final diagnosis of these non-specific subtypes, but rather to use them as descriptive terms while undertaking the evaluation of patient with D-irAE.
+The non-specific morphologies include hyperkeratotic papules and plaques, isolated mucositis, or the previously often diagnosed 'maculopapular rash'.Importantly, we would encourage clinicians to avoid making a final diagnosis of these non-specific subtypes, but rather to use them as descriptive terms while undertaking the evaluation of patient with D-irAE.

 ---